keplernetwork/kepler/CONTRIBUTING.md

 ### Building quality

-The most important thing you can do alongside - or even before - changing code, is adding tests for how grin should and should not work.
-See the various `tests` folders and derive test that are already there in grin.
+The most important thing you can do alongside - or even before - changing code, is adding tests for how kepler should and should not work.
+See the various `tests` folders and derive test that are already there in kepler.

 After that, if you want to raise code quality another level, you can use `cargo check`, `cargo cov test` and `cargo tarpaulin`.
 Install them with `cargo install cargo-check cargo-cov; RUSTFLAGS="--cfg procmacro2_semver_exempt" cargo install cargo-tarpaulin`.
 Run with `cargo cov test` and `cargo tarpaulin`.
 The quality check tools are often integrated with `rustc` and as a side-effect only activated when some code is compiled.
 Because of this, if you want a complete check you'll need to `cargo clean` first.